AuthorizeNet/inperson-sdk-ios/README.md

 ## Including the Framework

 1. Include the In-Person iOS SDK framework in the merchant's application.
 Use Xcode to include the *AnetEMVSdk.framework* file under Embedded Binaries.
-The merchant application must log in and initialize a valid Merchant object with the `password` field.
+The merchant application must initialize a valid Merchant object with the API login ID and transaction key.

 2. Include additional frameworks and settings.